 For many years after the war, VE Day was regarded by many in Germany as a day of shame rather than one of celebration.
 In East Germany, which became communist after 1945, ‘Liberation Day’ was a public holiday for many years, but it was not generally celebrated with much enthusiasm.

 Today, however, VE Day is remembered in a much more favourable light.
 Germans suffered terribly during the war, not only beneath Allied bombs, but also at the hands of their own rulers.
 Tens of thousands of Germans were imprisoned or executed by the Nazis between 1933 and 1945, often for the most insignificant misdemeanours.
 As a consequence, the defeat of the Nazis is now universally regarded as a blessing.

 In Germany, VE Day is not a day of celebration as it is in other countries.
 Rather it is regarded as a day of sombre commemoration, when the dead are remembered, and the promise is renewed never to allow such terrible events to repeat themselves.

 Keith Lowe is the author of the international bestseller, Savage Continent: Europe in the Aftermath of World War II, which won the Hessell-Tiltman Prize in 2013 and Italy’s Cherasco History Prize in 2015.
-His latest book, Prisoners of History (HarperCollins, 2020), is available at the end of April.
+His latest book, Prisoners of History (HarperCollins, 2020), is available in July 2020.
 To find out more visit www.keithlowehistory.com, and you can find him on Twitter @KeithLoweAuthor.